-If your child was injured while riding a school bus, you may be able to hold the school district liable for a school bus accident, including bus crashes caused by driver error.
+If your child was injured while riding a school bus, you may be able to hold the school district liable for a school bus accident, including crashes caused by driver error.
 Poor maintenance, lack of proper training, or hiring negligent drivers are all causes of school bus accidents and are the result of negligence on behalf of the school district.

 The latest data from the Federal Motor Carrier Safety Administration has found that there were 231 fatal accidents involving buses in 2019.
-The number of people that lost their lives in an accident with a bus is 258.
+The number of people that lost their lives in an accident involving a bus is 258.

-If a private company owns the bus that caused the accident, then that company’s insurance should cover your injuries and damages.
+If a private company owns the coach that caused the accident, then that company’s insurance should cover your injuries and damages.
 For example, after a tour bus accident, you may be able to file a claim against the tour company for any injuries you may have sustained.

 In some cases, the manufacturer may be liable for a bus crash caused by defects in the vehicle components.
 For example, faulty brakes prevent the bus from stopping, causing the driver to hit another car.
 The force of the impact causes you to fall and hit your head on the floor.
-It turns out the braking system had a flaw in the design but the manufacturer of the brakes did not fix the flaw before the bus was manufactured.
+It turns out the braking system had a flaw in the design but the manufacturer of the brakes did not fix the flaw before the coach was manufactured.
 In a case such as this, the manufacturer for producing a faulty product.

 Usually, bus accident victims do not know who caused the accident or what parties may be liable for the damages.
 Our Washington, DC bus accident lawyer can investigate the incident, determine the cause, and find all responsible parties.